archidemus/gCalAi/README.md

 # gCalAi

-Create Google Calendar Events selectin text and using AI.
+Chrome extension to create Google Calendar events from selected text and using AI.

 ## Demo